mattermost/mattermost-handbook-1/source/guides/procurement.md

-# How to procure at Mattermost
+# WIP: How to procure at Mattermost

 ## End user guide to procurement